FilosofiaCodigo/nft-collection-api/README.md

 ## Auxiliary Scripts 👩‍⚕️

-* `npm shuffle`: randomizes the metadata to make the minting process exciting
+* `npm run shuffle`: randomizes the metadata to make the minting process exciting
+* `npm run upload_images_update`: uploads images to IPFS
-* `npm upload_files_gcs`: uploads for Google Cloud Storage.
+* `npm run upload_images_gcs`: uploads to Google Cloud Storage.
 Just make sure you have your `gcs.json` keyfile on the project directory
-* `npm remove_none_traits`: removes all traits marked as "none" to make the metadata rarity.tools friendly
+* `npm run remove_none_traits`: removes all traits marked as "none" to make the metadata rarity.tools friendly

 ## Checklist 📝